cs1302uga/cs1302-tutorials/emacs/emacs.md

 If you're on Windows, you will need to make sure you have followed the instructions to [make backspace work properly](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/Windows10.md#setup-backspace-required) before the built-in tutorial will work properly.

-**Learn by doing.** Emacs comes with a built-in, interactive turorial.
-It can be reached by launching Emacs using the `emacs` command, then following the instructions on the Emacs welcome screen.
+**Learn by doing.** Emacs comes with a built-in, interactive tutorial.
+It can be reached by launching Emacs using the `emacs` command and then following the instructions on the Emacs welcome screen.
 With some terminal emulators, the shortcut used to start the tutorial is `C-h t` (i.e., type `C-h`, then release `CTRL` and type `t`), while it may be `<f1> t` (i.e., press `<f1>`, then release `<f1>` and type `t`)